rulewis/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 1. Once the checks are successfull, you are informed via a **[!DNL Journey Optimizer]** notification, and the subdomain gets the **[!UICONTROL Success]** status.
 It is now ready to be used to deliver messages.

-    For more on subdomains' statuses, refer to [this section](access-subdomains.md).
+    You can access detailed information about the subdomain by opening it from the list.

     ![](../assets/subdomain-notification.png)

-    You can access detailed information about the subdomain by opening it from the list.
      You can:

     * Retrieve the subdomain name (read-only) configured during the delegation process, as well as the generated URLs (resources, mirror page, tracking URLs),
     * Add a Google site verification TXT record to your subdomain to ensure that it is verified (see [Add a Google TXT record to a subdomain](google-txt.md)).